Combining Rational maps and Kleinian groups via orbit equivalence: Pinching laminations and mateability of Bers boundary groups

-We now turn our attention to groups on the Bers' boundary of the Fuchsian group $G_d$ uniformizing a sphere with $d+1$ punctures (see Subsection~\ref{b_s_punc_sphere_subsec}).
-Our first goal is to answer the first half of Question~\ref{problem_1} for such groups; i.e., to isolate groups on $\partial\mathcal{B}(G_d)$ that have limit sets that are homeomorphic to Julia sets of suitable complex polynomials in a dynamically natural way.
+We now turn our attention to groups on the Bers boundary of the Fuchsian group $G_d$ uniformizing a sphere with $d+1$ punctures (see Subsection~\ref{b_s_punc_sphere_subsec}).
+Our first goal is to answer the first half of Question~\ref{problem_1} for such groups; i.e., to isolate groups on $\partial\mathcal{B}(G_d)$ whose limit sets are homeomorphic to Julia sets of suitable complex polynomials in a dynamically natural way.
+To give a precise meaning to the word `dynamically natural', we first observe that if the limit set of some group $\Gamma\in\partial\mathcal{B}(G_d)$ is homeomorphic to the Julia set of some polynomial $P$, then such a homeomorphism would conjugate $P\vert_{\mathcal{J}(P)}$ to a continuous self-map of the limit set $\Lambda(\Gamma)$.
+We say that a homeomorphism $\pmb{\Phi}:\mathcal{J}(P)\rightarrow\Lambda(\Gamma)$ is \emph{dynamically natural} if $\pmb{\Phi}\circ P\circ\pmb{\Phi}^{-1}:\Lambda(\Gamma)\to\Lambda(\Gamma)$ is orbit equivalent to $\Gamma$.
+This raises the following: